-1. Has this proposal for addition of character(s) been submitted before?
+Has this proposal for addition of character(s) been submitted before?
 If YES explain 2.
 Has contact been made to members of the user community (for example: National Body, user groups of the script or characters, other experts, etc.)?
 If YES, with whom?
 If YES, available relevant documents: 3.
-Information on the user community for the proposed characters (for example: Reference: Reference: If YES, where?
+Information on the user community for the proposed characters (for example: size, demographics, information technology use, or publishing use) is included?
+Poforonos 4.
+The context of use for the proposed characters (type of use; common or rare) 5.
+Are the proposed characters in current use by the user community?
+If YES, where?
 Reference: 6.
-After giving due considerations to the principles in the P&P document must the proposed character in the BMP? ers be entirely If YES, is a rationale provided?
-7. Should the proposed characters be kept together in a contiguous range (rather than being scatter ed)?
-8. Can any of the proposed characters be considered a presentation form of an existing ou). character or character sequence?
+After giving due considerations to the principles in the P&P document must the proposed charac ters be entirely in the BMP?
+If YES, is a rationale provided?
+If YES, reference: 7.
+Should the proposed characters be kept together in a contiguous range (rather than being scatte red)?
+8. Can any of the proposed characters be considered a presentation form of an existing ieu): character or character sequence?
 If YES, is a rationale for its inclusion provided?
 If YES, reference: 9.
-Can any of the proposed characters be encoded using a composed character sequence of either existing characters or other proposed characters?
+Can any of the proposed characters be encoded using a composed character sequence of eithe r existing characters or other proposed characters?
+If YES, is a rationale for its inclusion provided?
 If YES, reference: 10.
-Can any of the proposed character(s) be considered to be similar (in appearance or function) If VES, is a rationale for such use provided?
-If YES, reference: Is a list of composite sequences and their corresponding glyph images (graphic symbols) prov /ided?
-If YES, reference: 12.
-Does the proposal contain characters with any special properties such as control function or similar semantics?
+Can any of the proposed character(s) be considered to be similar (in appearance or function) to an existing character?
+If YES, is a rationale for its inclusion provided?
+If YES, reference: 11.
+Does the proposal include use of combining characters and/or use of composite sequences?
+If YES, is a rationale for such use provided?
+If YES, reference: Is a list of composite sequences and their corresponding glyph images (graphic symbols) pro vided?
+If VES reference: 12.
+Does the proposal contain characters with any special properties such as , , control function or similar semantics?
 If YES, describe in detail (include attachment if necessary) 13.
 Does the proposal contain any Ideographic compatibility character(s)?
 If YES, is the equivalent corresponding unified ideographic character(s) identified?
-If YES, reference: L
+If YES, reference: .,